Trump moved to military hospital after COVID-19 diagnosis

 “I think I’m doing very well, but we’re going to make sure that things work out,” Trump said in a brief video posted to Twitter.

-Trump will work in a special suite at the hospital for the next few days as a precautionary measure, White House press secretary Kayleigh McEnany said.
+Trump will work in a special hospital suite for the next few days as a precautionary measure, White House press secretary Kayleigh McEnany said.
+Online video showed a small group of Trump supporters outside Walter Reed on Friday evening waving Trump 2020 flags, most not wearing masks.

 Trump, 74, has a mild fever, according to a source familiar with the matter.
 White House doctor Sean P. Conley said he is being treated with an experimental drug cocktail and is “fatigued but in good spirits.”